-- an appeal for information.
-An answer to be provided to a specific question or a decision to be made in relation to a specific matter. e.g. zoning of a particular parcel of land in municipality. - In some instances, due to the Privacy Act and Policy, personal information will not be given out i.e. ratepayer details.
-Refer Council's Privacy Policy.
+• an appeal for information.
+An answer to be provided to a specific question or a decision to be made in relation to a specific matter. e.g. zoning of a particular parcel of land in the municipality.

+• Personal information such as ratepayer details will not be disclosed.
+Refer to Council's Privacy Policy.